 "WTF is unicorn festivities?!" you wonder.
 "And why is Jack even paying Jill for anything?
 They're barely friends!
 Or are they?
 And what does fish, bread, a cat, poop and hearts even mean?!"

 The fact that Venmo doesn't actually let you see how much money is changing hands makes the transaction that much more mysterious.
-How much did Nathan charge Alex for "
+How much did Nathan charge Alex for " ," and how much did Justin pay Justin for "a salted pretzel"?
+Was it ten dollars or a thousand?
+How much does a salted pretzel cost on the snack market these days?
+Should we factor in inflation?
+The mind runs wild.

 The curiosity is even more acute when passive scrolling inevitably turns to stalking.
 Such is the sad state of affairs that Hilary*, 26, found herself in when she saw that her crush paid another girl for a spaghetti emoji.
 As she told Mic, her response was simple and to the point: "A spaghetti emoji!
 You know that means fucking."